Oil rises, but ends wild week lower as coronavirus slashes fuel demand

 Still, onshore oil storage is currently filled to nearly 85% capacity, according to energy research firm Kpler.

-Additional reporting by Ahmad Ghaddar in London and Aaron Sheldrick in Tokyo; Editing by Marguerita Choy, Barbara Lewis and Richard Chang
+Additional reporting by Ahmad Ghaddar in London and Aaron Sheldrick in Tokyo; Editing by Marguerita Choy and Richard Chang